fusepilot/babel-preset-extendscript/README.md

 ## What

 Babel preset for transpiling ES2015 and modern JS conventions to ES3.
-Mainly intended for use with Extendscript. 😱
+Intended for use with Extendscript.

-## Why

-Because modern Javascript has improved since the 90's.
-Thanks Adobe.

 ## Install